elfsternberg/lang_in_20/README.md

-# James Coglan's "A Simple Scheme In 20 Minutes"
+# "A Simple Scheme In 20 Minutes"

 ## Description